Twinblade-i/Img/README.md

 # Img
-This is the library of blogs published on Web.
+This is the library of pictures published on Web.